Skip to content

 Start low: Some people experience GI side effects (constipation, diarrhea, cramping) when starting berberine.
 Start with 500mg once daily for 1 week before ramping to 2–3 times daily.

 Cycle considerations: Some practitioners recommend cycling berberine (8–12 weeks on, 4 weeks off) based on the possibility of downregulating gut bacteria-related mechanisms, though the evidence for cycling is limited.
+During cycling breaks, dietary fiber supplementation supports the gut microbiome mechanisms berberine relies on, maintaining some metabolic benefit during off periods.
+For those using intermittent fasting alongside berberine, the combination can be potent — taking berberine during eating windows maximizes its meal-timing glucose effects.

 Product Comparison Table